 MCS students should complete their remaining 24 s.h.
 (8 courses) with a combination of computer science graduate courses, research and project courses, and non-CS graduate courses approved by their advisor.
-See our Computer Science graduate courses page for relevant courses.
+See our Graduate Courses | Computer Science - The University of Iowa (uiowa.edu) page for relevant courses.
 The choice of electives must satisfy the following constraints:

 - at least 6 courses (18 semester hours) must be classroom-based CS graduate courses.
 These are CS courses numbered 4300 or above, excluding CS:5110, CS:5990, CS:6000, CS:6990, and CS:7990. - at most 1 Individualized research/project course (CS:5990).
-This course is an excellent option for students interested in exploring an area in CS beyond the treatment provided by CS classroom-based courses.
+This course is an excellent option for students interested in exploring an area in CS beyond the treatment provided by CS classroombased courses.
 MCS students interested in pursuing a PhD usually benefit from taking CS:5990. - at most 2 technical courses (approved by the advisor) that are not CS graduate courses.
 For students looking for courses outside the department, courses in mathematics, statistics, electrical engineering, industrial engineering, management sciences, etc. are some popular choices.
-Students also may include up to 1 course at the CS 3000 level taken during a student's first year in the M.C.S. program, limited to the following: CS:3330 Algorithms; CS:3620 Operating Systems; CS:3640 Introduction to Netowrks and Their Applications; or CS:3820 Programming Language Concepts.
+Students also may include up to 1 course at the CS 3000 level taken during a student's first year in the M.C.S. program, limited to the following: CS:3620 Operating Systems; CS:3640 Introduction to Networks and Their Applications; or CS:3820 Programming Language Concepts.